aserkes/helidon-jdt-ls/helidon.jdt.ext/helidon.jdt.ext.test/README.md

-To execute it correctly run `mvn clean install` for parent project.
+To execute it correctly run `mvn clean install` from parent project.